Celia99xi/Celia99xi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 AAAAAAAAAAAAAAA

 Welcome!
+I am a PhD student at Department of Electronic & Electrical Engineering, School of Engineering,  Trinity College Dublin, The University of Dublin.
+Currently, I focus on extreme weather impacts on power grid.

+I earned my Master in ecohydrology field and bachlor in electrical engineering.

-I am a data scientist applying machine learning tools and causal inference techniques to remote sensing data.
+data scientist applying machine learning tools and causal inference techniques to remote sensing data.
 I am an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the